Drive sales on autopilot with ecommerce-focused features

 Customer segmentation

-Set up Omnisend before you launch.
+Before you launch, set up Omnisend to make the most of every visitor.
 You get one chance with early visitors — if they leave without buying or subscribing, you might never see them again.
-Automation captures these opportunities while you focus on growing your store.
+Automation captures these opportunities through abandoned cart reminders, product recommendations, and follow-ups, all while you stay focused on growing your store.

 How to set up a dropshipping store with WooCommerce